flecoqui/projects/_posts/2017-05-18-Mandarine.md

 The operator search for a specific in the subtitle database, the service will return all the subtitles where this word has been pronounced.
 The information returned by the service:
 1. The url of the input video or audio file in the SAS locator
-2. The url of the subitile file in the SAS locator
+2. The url of the subtitle file in the SAS locator
 3. The start time of the Subtitle allow the operator to play the video or audio file at the timestamp when the word has been pronounced.